gem-library/gem/docs/docs/installation.md

 ## Installing from source

 You can also install the **GEM library** from the source code.
-This is useful for development purpose.
+This can be useful for development purpose.
 For this:

 - Clone the library from GitHub using the following commands: